 I must admit I’m not a fan of theme parks, or water parks or whatever involves heights and scary things.
 But my husband is and we always compromise.
 On top of that, Siam Park is one of those things to do for active families when traveling to Tenerife.

 Before going and even after that, I had received many good opinions about Siam Park.
 Everybody was impressed and told us we should try it.

-I’m sure you are expecting my opinion to be different by now.
+I’m sure you are expecting my opinion to be different from now.

 The big downside of it all is that it was really crowded, thus we had to wait in line a big part of the time spent in the park.
 Even though we both had fast track tickets – 15 EUR/pers in addition to the 38 EUR ticket.